mrazomej/phd/src/chapter_02/section_05_results.md

 values.
-By performing a global fit where we infer all parameters including the repressor copy number $R$ and the binding energy $\Delta\varepsilon_{RA}$, we found better agreement for these strains, although a discrepancy in the steepness of the response for all O3 strains remains (see XXX).
+By performing a global fit where we infer all parameters including the repressor copy number $R$ and the binding energy $\Delta\varepsilon_{RA}$, we found better agreement for these strains, although a discrepancy in the steepness of the response for all O3 strains remains (see Chapter 4).
 We considered a number of hypotheses to explain these discrepancies such as including other states (e.g. non-negligible binding of the inactive repressor), relaxing the weak promoter approximation, and accounting for variations in gene